Encephala/ansible/roles/provision/README.md

 Variables
 ------------

-`username`, `userpass` must be defined.
+`provision_username`, `provision_userpass` must be defined.

-`is_vm` may be defined as true to install qemu guest agent.
+`provision_is_vm` may be defined as true to install qemu guest agent.

-`is_wsl` may be defined to set WSL to use systemd.
+`provision_is_desktop` may be defined to configure WSL and ignore server-side dependencies

-`copy_private_key` may be defined to copy the SSH private key as well as authorising the public key.
+`provision_copy_private_key` may be defined to copy the SSH private key as well as authorising the public key.

 Requirements
 ------------